Mechanical Engineering Technology Concentration

 The Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://abet.org, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012

-- For careers in design, development, analysis, implementation, integration, maintenance, and operation of mechanical components and/or systems
+Graduates of the Mechanical Engineering Technology Program will pursue careers in design, development, analysis, implementation, integration, maintenance, optimization and operation of mechanical components and/or systems.

 The MET graduates will have:

 - an ability to select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities;

 - an ability to select and apply a knowledge of mathematics, science, engineering, and technology to engineering technology problems that require the application of principles and applied procedures or methodologies;

 - an ability to conduct standard tests and measurements; to conduct, analyze, and interpret experiments; and to apply experimental results to improve processes;

 - an ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives;

 - an ability to function effectively as a member or leader on a technical team;